 The LBMA Platinum and LBMA Palladium Prices complaints procedure is set out in Schedule 7 of the LBMA Platinum and LBMA Palladium Prices Regulations.

-We welcome engagement from all those with interest in our prices.
-Please direct any enquiries to firstname.lastname@example.org.
+We welcome engagement from all those with interest in our market.
+Please direct any enquiries via email or your usual LME contact.

 All information provided on this page is for information only.
 Every effort has been made to ensure that all information on this page is accurate, but the LME accepts no responsibility or liability, and its affiliates, directors, officers, employees, partners or licensors also accept no responsibility or liability, for any errors or for any loss from use of this publication or any of the information or data set out on this page.
 Neither the LME, its affiliates, nor any of its affiliates, directors, officers, employees, partners or licensors, make any claim, prediction, warranty or representation whatsoever, expressly or implied, either as to the results to be obtained from the use of the LME’s benchmarks or the fitness or suitability of the LME benchmarks for any particular purpose.
 The LME, its affiliates, nor any of their directors, officers, employees, partners or licensors, accept any liability (to the extent permissible under law) for any person’s use of the LME’s prices as a benchmark contrary to article 29(1) of the BMR or under any applicable legislation enforceable in any jurisdiction which seeks to implement or otherwise enforce the prohibition set out in article 29(1) of the BMR.